funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`domains/`

-    **Description:** Set the default directory where we have to save the plain list of element for each status.
+    **Description:** Set the default directory where we have to save the plain list of elements for each status.

 :code:`outputs[domains][filename]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^